 In a few cases (e.g. WiMAX DL/UL ratio 29:18), no direct TD-LTE equivalent parameters exist.
 However, even in those cases, only minimal overlap happens, and several technical solutions are applicable in order to solve this.
-Taking the example of 29:18 WiMAX DL/UL ratio, the two following approaches are valid:
+Taking the example of 29:18 WiMAX DL/UL ratio, the following approaches may be used:

 Blank-out the two last OFDM symbols in the WiMAX frame (making DL/UL ratio effectively 27:18), at the expense of an 8% capacity loss on the WiMAX side.
 This can be done in several ways.